 Land that subsists, or is to subsist, for the benefit of the dwelling is also taken to be part of the dwelling.
-This applies to an interest in land which is not contiguous with the dwelling and its garden or grounds: for example, a garage sold with the dwelling but that is physically separate from that dwelling.
-A person purchasing a flat with an allocated parking space, or a house with a garage in a block of garages from the same person will have entered into a residential purchase.
+This applies to an interest in land which is not attached to the dwelling and its garden or grounds: for example, a garage sold with the dwelling but that is physically separate from that dwelling.
+A person purchasing a flat with an allocated parking space, or a house with a garage in a block of garages from the same person will have entered into a residential purchase, or where grounds have been split by a public highway.
 However where the land had ceased to subsist for the benefit of the dwelling at the effective date of the transaction then this will not be a residential property transaction.
 For example a garage that belonged to a dwelling was sold several years ago to a separate buyer.
 That buyer owned several garages, but none of the dwellings to which the garages used to belong.
 When the block of garages is sold, this will be a non-residential property transaction.

 The acquisition or removal of rights of way and easements will also be the acquisition of residential land if the right subsists for the benefit of a dwelling.
 Therefore payments made to acquire or remove a right of way or easement that benefit a building that is used or is suitable for use as a dwelling, will be liable to the residential rates of LTT.

 LTTA/1060 Meaning of non-residential property